IU-PR/Capstone_project/content/docs/2025/evening-jam/week6.md

 - two playable levels (the third is on the way)
 - original art design
--
+- interaction with light bulbs and NPCs, basic movement, jump pad, idle animation, in-level door/teleporter
-- two original soundtracks (will be added ASAP)
+- two original soundtracks and dialogues (will be added ASAP)

 ### Tech stack

-Code/engine: Gamemaker
+- Code/engine: Gamemaker
-Art: Krita, Figma
+- Art: Krita, Figma
-Docs: Google Docs
+- Docs: Google Docs
-Music: FL Studio
+- Music: FL Studio
-Presentations: Google Slides
+- Presentations: Google Slides
-Version control: git
+- Version control: git
-Narrative: Google Docs
+- Narrative: Google Docs
-Team communication: Telegram
+- Team communication: Telegram

 ### Setup instructions

-*Describe the sequence of actions to launch your project, starting with cloning repositories.*
+- Option 1 (if you want to launch a game directly)
+    - Run the Automatically Built Executable (.exe)
+    1. Go to the Actions tab on the Github page
+    2. Select the latest successful workflow run
+    3. Scroll down to the Artifacts section at the bottom of the workflow summary
+    4. Download the .zip file containing the executable
+    5. Extract the archive
+    6. Inside the extracted folder, double-click the .exe file to launch the game

+- Option 2 (if you want to explore/modify the source code)
+    - Run the game directly from the GameMaker
+    1. Download or clone the project folder to your local machine
+    2. Inside the folder, locate the file with the .yyp extension
+    3. Open the .yyp file using the GameMaker IDE
+    4. Press the Run button or use the shortcut (F5) to build and launch the game

 ## Presentation draft